Quint, a Luxury-Centric Metaverse Ecosystem, Is Gearing up for a Spectacular Token Pre-sale

 Super-staking pools

 Quint's real-world rewards are enabled through revolutionary super-staking pools.
-Luxury Raffle Pools offer real-world prizes via raffles requiring a minimum staking value of USD 500 worth of Quint to enter.
+Within this category, Luxury Raffle Pools offer real-world prizes via raffles, which require a minimum staking value of USD 500 worth of Quint to enter.

 Meanwhile, Quintessential super-staking pools are reserved for prestigious investors, and offer higher APRs/APYs.
 An auto-compounding feature supercharges returns.
-The pools also offer guaranteed in-life incentives, such as access to supercars.
+Quintessential super-staking pools also offer guaranteed in-life incentives, such as access to supercars.

 Conventional staking pools